Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: Introduction

+\item \textbf{Mixed time-scale non-convex optimization problem:} Due to the mixed-timescale hierarchical RRM structure, the problem is a two-timescale stochastic optimization, where the optimization variables change at different timescales and the constraints involve expectation operations related to the average data rate of the links, which do not have a closed-form expression.

-\item \textbf{Complex Coupling between long-term and short-term control variables:} Since the average data rate constraint of the links involve both long-term and short-term control variables, there is a strong coupling between these control variables.
-Therefore, the short-term and long-term control variables cannot be solved independently. \end{itemize}
+\item \textbf{Complex coupling between long-term and short-term control variables:} Since the average data rate constraint of the links involves both long-term and short-term control variables, there is a strong coupling between the variables.
+Therefore, the short-term and long-term control variables cannot be solved independently. \end{enumerate}

-To address the above challenges, we first apply the primal-dual decomposition method to decouple the optimization problem into two subproblems, inner and outer problems.
-The inner problem involves data flow control and routing control, while the outer problem involves long-term interference mitigation among BSs and short-term link scheduling control.
-The inner problem is convex and can be solved by standard convex optimization methods.
-On the other hand, the outer problem is non-convex and involves combinatorial optimization.
-Using a hidden convexity in the outer problem, we propose an iterative algorithm to find its global optimal solution.
+To address the above challenges, we first apply the primal-dual decomposition method to decouple the optimization problem into an inner and an outer subproblem.
+The inner problem involves data flow control and routing control, while the outer problem involves long-term interference mitigation among BSs (DTX control) and short-term link scheduling control.
+The inner problem is convex and can be solved by standard convex optimization methods, while the outer problem is non-convex and involves combinatorial optimization.
+Using a hidden convexity in the outer problem, we propose a sufficient condition for global optimality in this problem.
+Then, based on the derived global optimality condition, we propose an iterative algorithm that converges to the global optimal solution.
 Finally, we simulate and compare our proposed solution with various baselines to illustrate the significant performance gain of our proposed solution.